 Anyone can have the desire to become a police officer, but few can actually fill this role.
-If you have the drive, determination, and passion to protecting and serving your community, you may be ready to pursue a criminal justice or law enforcement education to help you reach your dreams.
+If you have the drive, determination, and passion to protect and serve your community, you may be ready to pursue a criminal justice or law enforcement education.
 The only question now is: Do you have what it takes?

 If you’re interested in learning more about the Criminal Justice programs at Goodwin College, call 1-800-889-3282 today.